Antonin Dvořák’s Te Deum: Champlain Philharmonic and Castleton University Chorale

 Antonin Dvorák’s Te Deum, Op.
-103, will be the first collaboration between the Champlain Philharmonic, conducted by Matthew LaRocca, and the Castleton University Chorale, directed by Sherrill Bodgett.
+103, will be the first collaboration between the Champlain Philharmonic, conducted by Matthew LaRocca, and the Castleton University Chorale, directed by Sherrill Bodget.

-LaRocca and Blodgett will share the conducting duties in Dvorák’s “Carnival Overture,” Op.
+LaRocca and Blodget will share the conducting duties in Dvorák’s “Carnival Overture,” Op.
 92, Beethoven’s Fantasia in C minor (“Choral Fantasy”) with pianist Charles Madsen, and Fauré’s “Pavane,” Op.
 50.

 Te Deum laudamus (Latin for God, We Praise You), also called Te Deum, is a Roman Catholic hymn to God the Father and Christ the Son, traditionally sung on occasions of public rejoicing.
 It has been set to music by many composers, and Dvorák is among those most often performed.